Clear and Present Danger: Themes

-Clear and Present Danger is considered to be a work of dystopian fiction.
-It talks about the abuse of political and military power, and addresses the dangers of a government bureaucracy where no one can be held accountable for actions implied to be illegal by a democratic society.
+Clear and Present Danger discusses the abuse of political and military power, and addresses the dangers of a government bureaucracy where no one can be held accountable for actions implied to be illegal by a democratic society.
 The book was released around the time of the Iran-Contra affair, which strikingly bears many parallels with the novel.
-Additionally, it pushes the narrative that the War on Drugs, which was also a major issue during the time of the book's publication, is corrupting law enforcement, and that the status quo is enforced in this struggle.
+Additionally, it pushes the narrative that the war on drugs, which was also a major issue during the time of the book's publication, is corrupting law enforcement, and that the status quo is enforced in this struggle.

 Reception

 Commercial

 The book debuted at number one on the New York Times bestseller list, and stayed on the chart for several years as well as its paperback edition.
 It became the best-selling novel of the 1980s, selling 1,625,544 hardcover copies.

+In the same year its film adaptation was released, the book entered at number 33 on the USA Today's Best-selling Books list for the week of July 21, 1994, and later peaked at number seven.

 Critical

 The book received wide critical acclaim.
-The Washington Post praised it as a “rousing adventure” and “a crackling good yarn”.
-The New York Times remarked in its review: “The issues raised are real ones, and a jump ahead of the headlines.”
+The Washington Post praised it as a "rousing adventure" and "a crackling good yarn".
+The New York Times remarked in its review: "The issues raised are real ones, and a jump ahead of the headlines."
 Publishers Weekly hailed it as Clancy's best work since The Hunt for Red October.